ninja7v/Topopt-Comec/README.md

 To execute it, set the _optimizer2D.py_, _optimizer3D.py_, _topopt_comec.py_ in the same folder and run the _topopt_comec.py_ file.

 After launching the program, a defaut case is created.
-This last is a force inverter, a clasic test case among compliant mechanisms.
+This last is a force inverter, a classic test case among compliant mechanisms.

 ## ⚙️Parameters
 ### Dimensions